AthenACHY/AthenACHY.github.io/_stories/2020-01-16-The-perks-of being-a-wall-flower.md

 "We accept the live we think we deserve"

-"I would die for you but i qont live fore you"
+"I would die for you but i wont live for you"

 ###And the poem in the book: